Md-Alqma/teerex-store/README.md

 # teerex is an e-commerce site where user can purchase products.

 ## the website has beautiful UI and great user experience.
+## There is beautiful animation as well for better UI.